planetis-m/eminim/README.md

-# Eminim — JSON marshal module for Nim
+# Eminim — JSON serialization framework for Nim
 ## About
 This package provides the ``jsonTo``, ``loadJson`` procs and ``jsonItems`` iterator which deserializes the specified type from a ``Stream``.
 The `storeJson` procs are used to write the JSON